 Excessive licking can also be an obsessive behavior.
 Consult your vet if your pup’s paw licking is constant to determine if there’s a medical or behavioral condition involved.

 Why is my dog licking a surface?

 Excessive licking of surfaces, or ELS, is when a dog frequently licks the floor, wall or other areas.
 While this behavior was once commonly assumed to be behavioral, with dogs diagnosed and treated for obsessive-compulsive behavior, one study linked ELS with a range of gastrointestinal disorders such as bacterial infection and irritable bowel syndrome.
 The good news: treatment of the underlying disorder often reduced (in 59% of dogs) or resolved (53%) the ELS.

 Otherwise harmless licking that becomes obsessive could indicate the dog is stressed or bored.
 Try increasing their stimulation with exercise, play and human contact.
 A trainer can help with redirection strategies, and your vet can help rule out any hidden medical or behavioral causes.

-Conclusion: If your dog is licking your face, it’s because they love you!
+Conclusion: If your dog is licking your face, it’s probably because they love you!
 If your dog is licking their nose when confronted with a dicey situation, they may be telling you that they’re uncomfortable.